 Fig. 2 shows patterns of total investment in leaf expansion, leaf replacement and reproductive tissues for the XX individuals in our study against their height.
 For most species, investment in leaf expansion represented the greatest expenditure at small sizes.
-At larger sizes, investment in leaf expansion dropped to zero for many species and otherwise declined below leaf replacement and reproductive investment.
+At larger sizes, investment in leaf expansion dropped to zero for many species and otherwise declined below leaf replacement and reproductive investment (see points in grey regions in Fig. 2).
 Total investment in reproductive tissues starts at zero and then, beyond a particular height, increases with plant height.

 Supporting our hypothesis, the shape of RA schedules varied enormously depending on which mass pools were considered in the vegetative and reproductive tissue pools (Fig. 3).
 The four panels in Fig. 3 plot the fraction of mass allocated to different tissues for individuals in the species E. microphylla, using different denominators and estimates of reproductive investment (see Supplementary materials Fig. S2 for other species).
 Fig. 3a shows the combination of tissues that some previous studies have considered when estimating RA in plants – using seed mass as the only reproductive tissue and including all of stem mass, leaf expansion and leaf replacement in the measure of vegetative growth.
 This combination of variables shows that seed mass represents only a small fraction of the total investment, even later during life (for this species around 5%).
 In Fig. 3b, we included the accessory costs of reproduction, which increased the reproductive component for this species up almost 40% of available mass.
 Across all species in this study we found that a large fraction – > 90% – of total reproductive investment went to structures other than seeds (see Wenk et al. 2017 for further analysis).
 In Fig. 3c, the vegetative investment pool is reduced by removing stem weight.
 Excluding the stem enabled us to focus on how much the productive part of the plant is growing compared to the reproductive tissues.
 Lastly, Fig. 3d depicts an RA schedule based on the narrowest definition of vegetative investment, comparing investment in all reproductive tissues against mass invested in expanding leaf area, the formulation used in models.
 Calculated in this way, maximum RA approaches 1.0 for this species, as hypothesised and suggested by evolutionary models.

 Fig. 4 depicts RA schedules for all 14 study species calculated as in Fig. 3d – comparing total reproductive tissues investment with leaf expansion.
-All but one species continued to increase RA across their lifespans, with only P. pulchella peaking at an intermediate age.
-Nine of the fourteen species had a maximum RA of 1, indicating that after paying for replacement costs, surplus mass is invested almost exclusively into reproductive material later during life.
+All but one species (P. pulchella) continued to increase RA across their lifespans.
+Eleven of the fourteen species had a maximum RA of 1, indicating that after paying for replacement costs, surplus mass is invested almost exclusively into reproductive material later during life.
 Among these, six species achieved an RA of 1 at least two years before dying out, while in the other three RA=1 was only measured among the oldest plants.
-Across the remaining five species, four reached maximum RA values above 0.8, with only P. pulchella having low population level RA values due to many individuals not reproducing in a given year.
+Across the remaining three species, two reached maximum RA values above 0.8, with only P. pulchella having low population level RA values due to many individuals not reproducing in any given year.